brianmacy/sz_pythonnet/PYTHONNET_USAGE_GUIDE.md

 **Note:** Senzing provides native Python support on Linux.
 The Senzing SDK also supports Java on all platforms.
 This guide focuses on the Python.NET path for Windows and macOS development.

 **Why Python.NET:**
-- Access Senzing on Windows and macOS from Python
+- Access Senzing from Python on Windows and macOS, directly without a client/server setup
 - Direct access to officially supported C# SDK
 - No wrapper maintenance overhead
 - Full access to all SDK methods and features